mathewgomas-alfred/mathewgomas.io/user_manual/animation.rst

     Indicates the difference between the imported animation and the document frame rate.
 This animation is 8 frames big, and the fps of the document is 24 frames, so there should be a step of 3 to keep it even.
-As you can see, the window gives feedback of how much fps the imported animation would be with the currently given step.
+As you can see, the window gives feedback on how much fps the imported animation would be with the currently given step.

 Press OK, and your animation should be imported as a new layer.